noteflakes-music/lyp/README.md

 $ lyp install "lilypond~>2.18.1"
 ```

-To uninstall a version lilypond use `lyp uninstall`
+To uninstall a version Lilypond use `lyp uninstall`

 ```bash
 $ lyp uninstall lilypond@2.18.2
 ```

-### Showing the list of installed lilypond versions
+### Showing the list of installed Lilypond versions

-To display all installed versions of lilypond, use the `list` command:
+To display all installed versions of Lilypond, use the `list` command:

 ```bash
 $ lyp list lilypond